microsoft/AcademicContent/README.md

 We 💖**love**💖 contributions.
 In fact, we want students, faculty, researchers and life-long learners to contribute to this repo, either by adding links to existing content, or building content.
 Please read the [contributing guide](./CONTRIBUTING.md) to learn more.

-To report any issues, please log a GitHub issue.
+To report any issues or any arising difficulty, please log a GitHub issue.
 Include the content section, module number, and title, along with any error messages and screenshots.